 COMING WHEN CALLED

 One of the most valuable things that you can teach your dog is to come when called.
-It’s well worth the time you spend on teaching this as your dog will be able to have more freedom if they reliably come when off leash.
+It’s well worth the time you spend on teaching this skill, as your dog will have more freedom if they can reliably come to you when off leash.

-Start by finding several things that your dog absolutely adores.
-This can be an amazing food (cheese, meatballs, chicken), toys (tugs, squeakies) or personal play (belly rubs, petting, chase games).
+Find several things that your dog absolutely adores.
+This can be food (whatever treat your dog really loves), toys (tugs, squeakies) or personal play (belly rubs, petting, chase games).

-First, start with a food reward.
+Start with a food reward.
 Say your dog’s name then give the treat.
 Repeat this 10 times in a row as many times a day as possible.